-We pulled into the parking lot at Rockford and I heard "Chris!"
-It was my good rare mileage and NRHS members Diane and Bob from Michigan who were already aboard the Rockford Trolley Car 36 built in 1982.
+Dave Smetko and I pulled into the parking lot at Rockford and I heard "Chris!"
+It was my good rare mileage and NRHS members Diane and Bob from Michigan who were already aboard Rockford Trolley Car 36 built in 1982.

 The gate behind us must always be closed so that trolley operations can take place.
-This trolley runs on propane for fuel thus no overhead wires are needed to operate it.
-We left the boarding area.
+It runs on propane for fuel thus no overhead wires are needed to operate.
+We departed the boarding area.

 Rolling north down Madison Street.